Most of you probably have heard about the 'Third Wave of Coffee', but for those who are not familiar with it, a short explanation follows :)

 Maison Kitsuné was created in Paris in 2002 by Gildas Loaëc, a former manager of the French electronic music duo Daft Punk, and Masaya Kuroki, an architect.

 The brand combines their interests for fashion, music and since 2013 coffee as well...
-So this is not a specific café where it's only about coffee, but still it's a nice place with a good vibe to visit at the heart of Minato-ku district.
+Café Kitsuné has got good vibes, and is a great place to visit in the heart of the Minato-ku district.
 And if you like their fashion, you will find one of their beautiful stores just around the corner.

-To be honest, I prefer a light and open space and this café looks quite dark and moody, but their single origin coffee is great!
+To be honest, I prefer a light and open space and this café looks quite dark and moody, but the single origin coffee at The Roastery by Nozy Coffee is great!
 It was hard to choose from the different types of beans they have on offer.
 But you can take your time and smell them all before you make a choice.
 And because we liked it so much we've bought a bag of beans to take home with us to be able to think back to this amazing holiday with its fantastic coffee scene.

 Good to know: every Wednesday between 18:00 and 19:00 they organize public cupping.

 This wonderful hole in the wall coffee bar is fantastic!
-The staff was very friendly and I could sit for ours on their little wooden bench watching life pass by.
+The staff at Mel Coffee Roasters was very friendly and I could sit for ours on their little wooden bench watching life pass by.

 Our first stop in Kyoto was at Kurasu because it's a 5 minutes walk from the train station where we arrived by train from Osaka.
 I had read about Kurasu at home and was really looking forward to go there.
 Fortunately everything met my expectation, the coffee, the banana bread, the tableware...
 As we are big fans of making slow coffee at home we loved their wide variety of beautiful -made in Japan- coffee brewing items.
 So we bought a hand carved wooden coffee measure spoon to add to our collection :)